GHB / GBL

 When illegal substances are consumed, it is usually not known how much active ingredient is in the drug or parts of it.
 This makes accurate dosing difficult and increases the likelihood of unintended effects.

 The effect of LSD depends very much on the dose.
-Here you find a rough classification:
+Here’s a rough classification:

 - 5-20 µg: Microdosing

 You will not experience a high, but rather an increased sense of well-being or enhanced performance.
-These effects are mainly based on experience reports, as the study situation is not clear. - 25-50 µg: Threshold dose
+These effects are mainly based on experience reports, as the state of research is unclear. - 25-50 µg: Threshold dose

 - 200-500 µg: Intense psychedelic experiences and strong (pseudo)hallucinations.

-- 500-850 µg: Very high dosages, especially used earlier in psychedelic therapies, with very strong alterations of consciousness.
+- 500-850 µg: Very high dosages, especially used earlier in psychedelic therapies, with very strong alterations of consciousness and “ego death”.

 LSD primarily affects cognition.
 At the same time, LSD has a mild euphoric effect and increases mental alertness.
 Usually you can remember many details of the trip well.
 The experience of the trip is very much dependent on one’s own inner state and the environment.
 Music, colors and feelings are perceived differently, the perception of time changes, people and environments take on new meanings.
 Partial synesthesias occur (e.g., being able to see music, being able to taste colors).
 One’s own tactile sensation and sexual desire also change.
 Objects change their shapes or size and/or things are seen that are not real.
 In most cases, consumers are able to judge what is real and what is not – it is less common that it is no longer possible to distinguish between imagination and reality.